xgeekshq/xgeeks-ai-starter-demo/README.md

 # script will:
 ## - install npm packages
 ## - create a .env file
-## - generate a random secret for Auth0 to encrypt tokens
 ```

 ### 3. Fill out secrets